AnkushRoy-code/SplitWave/JOURNAL.md

 to deliver.
 Today I called them asking about the status of my package and when it will reach me.

-"Hello, am I speaking to <address> Post Office?"
+> "Hello, am I speaking to < address > Post Office?"
+>

-"Yes"
+> "Yes"
+>

-"I wanted to know when my package will come to me"
+> "I wanted to know when my package will come to me"
+>

-"Okay I will check it for you, please send the tracking link to me in this number"
+> "Okay I will check it for you, please send the tracking link to me in this number"
+>

-"Okay"
+> "Okay"

 I sent.. and 10mins passed.
 I called again.

-"Hello, I was asking if everything is alr?
+> "Hello, I was asking if everything is alr?
 I called a while back.
 I am Ankush."
+>

-"Hello, we have a problem...
-The package has been sent to <City's 2nd Biggest Post Office>, because the package didn't have any mobile number to contact you.
+> "Hello, we have a problem...
+The package has been sent to <City's 2nd Biggest
+> Post Office>, because the package didn't have any mobile number to contact you.
-If the package has been dispatched from there you will never be able to get it anymore."
+> If the package has been dispatched from there you will never be able to get it
+> anymore."
+>

-"Huh...?
+> "Huh...?
 WHAT?
 There's nothing I can do?"
+>

-"Unfortunately no, we just yesterday sent it.
-Only if you had called a day earlier.
-We can just hope that they haven't dispatched it to return to the sender."
+> "Unfortunately no, we just yesterday sent it.
+Only if you had called a day
+> earlier.
+We can just hope that they haven't dispatched it to return to the
+> sender."
+>
+> "okay..."

-"okay..."
-I said dejected as anything.
+I was dejected as anything.

 I waited scratching my head and reconsidering my life choices..... thinking if it is karma.

 They called after like an hour.

-"Hello, we have good news!
+> "Hello, we have good news!
 The package hasn't been dispatched yet.
+I called
-I called them and should arrive here after 5-10mins.
-You can come here and recieve it at any time now"
+> them and should arrive here after 5-10mins.
+You can come here and recieve it at
+> any time now"

 I talked to them some stuff and hung up.
 I was sooooooooooooooooooooooooo happy I couldn't express it.
 I took my cycle and cycled 4km in 15mins!
 I never cycle